 Temperature: Throughout January, daytime temperatures will generally reach a maximum of 4°C. At night the average minimum temperature drops down to around -17°C.

 Estimated Hours of Sunshine per Day: For January expect the sun to shine for an average of 5-7 hours per day.
-This represents the average number of hours in the daytime when the sun is visible and not obscured by the cloud.
+This represents the average number of hours in the daytime when the sun is visible and not obscured by the clouds.

 Wind: The average daily wind speed in January is around 12-19 k/hr (about 8-12 mph).